YNakawake/projectile_neg/README.md

 ## The contents of this repository are as follows

+all r files are in ipynb format (jupyter notebook)

 + `./`
     + `analysis/` :statistical analyis and data visualization codes, datasets are also included
         + `maindata_aggregation/` <font color="Coral">: inidvidual data aggregaton code and data (R)</font>